 DVB-T (Digital Video Broadcasting – Terrestrial) allows viewers to watch more channels with better quality of sound and picture compared to analog television broadcasting.

 Digital terrestrial television is free for the viewers.
 In order to receive DVB-T signal, they need to have either a TV set with a built-in DVB-T tuner or a set-top-box.
 The tuner (set-top-box) has to support MPEG-4, H.264 AVC format.
 MPEG-2 set-top-boxes could not be used for decoding of DVB-T signal in Bulgaria.

-Most of the countries in Europe and the world have already switched to digital terrestrial broadcasting or are in a transition period.
+Most of the countries in the world have already switched to digital terrestrial broadcasting or are in a transition period.

 The transition from analog to digital terrestrial broadcasting in Bulgaria took place in two stages.
 The first stage starts on 01.03.2013 – digital and analog TV programs will be aired simultaneously for 6 months.
 On 01.09.2013 starts the second stage of the process – all analog TV transmitters will be shut down for good and from then on the terrestrial TV broadcasting in Bulgaria will be digital only.

 For more information about DVB-T in Bulgaria – national telephone line 0700 12344.